apivideo/api.video-player-sdk/README.md

 To attach the SDK to this player, you'll have to make the following changed in your page:

 - import the `sdk.js` script in your page,
-- call  `apiVideoSdk.create` once the page is loaded.
+- create a `PlayerSdk` instance once the page is loaded.

 Here is how the page will look like with these changes :